samrobbins85/portfolio-website-v1/content/blog/hugo-versions-in-hosting.md

 type = ""

 +++
 I recently wanted to add some syntax highlighting to my Hugo theme, a simple enough task right?
 Hop over onto the Hugo documentation [https://gohugo.io/getting-started/configuration-markup#highlight](https://gohugo.io/getting-started/configuration-markup#highlight "https://gohugo.io/getting-started/configuration-markup#highlight") and change the config file.
-I then ran `hugo server` to check everything was working, and it was looking wonderful.
+I then ran `hugo server` to check everything was working, and it was looking wonderful

 So what's the problem?
 I wanted to deploy it.
 I use Vercel hosting for all my projects, which is fantastic and as you will see, this is more an oversight on my part than their fault.
 I pushed the code to GitHub and checked the preview link, and no styling!
 Very confused, I try and deploy on Netlify, but I get exactly the same result.